binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 }, 100);
 ```

-### Playing Song
+### Playing a song

-For the second problem, even if there is a [Web Audio API](https://developer.mozilla.org/fr/docs/Web/API/Web_Audio_API) a simple `<audio>` tag hidden in the page do the job very well!
-In 2014, there wasn't the restriction of [autoplay policy](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes) so I can easily play a sound with this code :
+For the second problem, even if there is a [Web Audio API](https://developer.mozilla.org/fr/docs/Web/API/Web_Audio_API) a simple `<audio>` tag hidden in the page does the job very well!
+In 2014, there wasn't the restriction of [autoplay policy](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes) so I could easily play a sound with this code :

 ```javascript
 // Index of the current song in the playlist